By Dr. Dimitri Karalis

 3. Physical and mental activity leads to physical and mental health with creativeness and economical prosperity as compensation from it.

-4. Calmness, un-peevishness and forgiveness bring refinement of character and love and protection from the public.
+4. Calmness, UN-peevishness and forgiveness bring refinement of character and love and protection from the public.

 5. Loving and compassionate thoughts, lead to family and social harmony, which ends in enviable happiness and prosperity.